 OAS Secretary General Almagro Receives AJC Champion of Democracy Award

-WASHINGTON, June 5, 2019 /PRNewswire-HISPANIC PR WIRE/ -- American Jewish Committee (AJC) presented its Champion of Democracy Award to Luis Almagro, Secretary-General of the Organization of American States (OAS), for exemplifying courageous and visionary leadership in fighting for democratic rule in the region and for combating anti-Semitism and terrorism.
+WASHINGTON, June 5, 2019 /PRNewswire/ -- American Jewish Committee (AJC) presented its Champion of Democracy Award to Luis Almagro, Secretary-General of the Organization of American States (OAS), for exemplifying courageous and visionary leadership in fighting for democratic rule in the region and for combating anti-Semitism and terrorism.

 "It is truly an honor to receive the AJC Champion of Democracy Award, which I accept on behalf of the millions that are victims today of hate, intolerance, and repression in the Americas," said Almagro.
 "If there is genuine democracy in place, there is no place for evil to flourish."